uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

       - "Assessment only"
 ---

-You need to get Qualified Teacher Status (QTS) to be a primary or secondary teacher in a state school in England.
+You need to get 'qualified teacher status' (QTS) to teach in the majority of schools in England.
+This includes primary, secondary and special ‘maintained schools’ - part of the state funded schools system.

 You can get QTS in different ways.